Pidichirukku: Release and reception

-Pidichirukku was released on 15 January 2008, during Pongal, alongside Bheemaa, Vaazhthugal, Pirivom Santhippom, Kaalai and Pazhani.
+Pidichirukku was released on 15 January 2008, during Pongal.
 Pavithra Srinivasan of Rediff.com gave the film a rating of three out of five stars and noted that "For Shenbaga Kumar's Tamil film, Pudichirukku, directed by Kanagu with a host of newbies and some recognizable oldies is quite decent as it goes, which is saying quite a lot".
 A critic from Sify wrote "What makes Pidichirukku work is the simple narrative and the love between the lead pair is established in a way that is believable at the same time enjoyable.
 The script is smartly packaged by Kanagu with a winsome screenplay on the bitter-sweet nature of romance; comedy of Kanjakaruppu is part of the story and acts as a catalyst to move the story forward".

 S. R. Ashok Kumar from The Hindu wrote, "The approach is indeed different for a love story and the dialogue is crisp.
 The director should have capitalised on these pluses with a strong screenplay".
 Madhumitha of Kalki praised the acting of cast, Ganja Karuppu's humour, Rameswaran's camera and Manu's music and concluded saying a compelling screenplay eats up everything but felt emotional intensity of the heart-poundingly told and developing screenplay is lost in the climax if this flaw was rectified this would have been another Kaadhal.
 Malini Mannath of Chennai Online wrote "A love story sensitively narrated, the script weaved in with humour and interesting little scenes to depict the growing love between the lead pair, makes ‘Pidichirukku’ an engaging entertainer.
 Director Kanagu (he's apprenticed with Cheran) makes a mark with his very first film, as a director who has a fair grip on the medium.
 The freshness and charm of the lead pair, and their screen rapport adds to the film's appeal".